jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 | Baby Boot Allocator | 6MB | 8MB |
 | `GLOBAL_MEMMAP` | 8MB | 40 MB |

-The physical address of this block that comes from the board, is convereted to the kernel's virtual address, and assigned, then the entire array region is zeroed.
+The physical address of this block that comes from the board, is converted to the kernel's virtual address, and assigned.
+Then the entire array region is zeroed.

 ```C
     for(unsigned int i = 0; i < address_map->size; i++) {